theproductiveprogrammer/tolkien/README.md

 I don't expect you to believe me.
 It sounds a bit loony but I beg you to give me just a few minutes to convince you.
 First let me set the stage.
 Who am I and why should you be listening to me in the first place?
 Well, I am an engineer by training - and having spent my life writing technical documents meant to be read only by other engineers I found that when I started to write for the general public, my words were not only incomprehensible but - worse - completely boring!
 They were so bad that when I read my notes back to myself even I would fall asleep.

-So I discovered, painfully, the lesson so many of you know: that writing is hard.
+So I discovered, humbly and painfully, the lesson so many of you know: that writing is hard.
 And let me tell you that it is doubly hard for an engineer - used and trained to the cold hard impersonal terseness of tech-speak.
 But I wanted - needed - to share my ideas and stories with others.
 I could not bear them to live inside of me alone.
-And so I decided one fateful morning, that I needed to master this difficult art of writing, whatever it took of me.
+And so I decided one solitary morning, that I needed to master this difficult art of writing, whatever it took of me.

 I took up writing seriously.
 I started with blog posts.
 Then I wrote web copy.
 Marketing copy.
 Sales copy.
 I tried my hand writing short stories.
 I wrote and I wrote and I wrote.
 Then I wrote some more.
 Much of it was poor.
 More was just shy of pathetic.
 But I persisted.
 And I improved.
 I won't lie to you - it was a slow and painful, often humbling, process.